maandag 2 juni 2025

 FREUD, JUNG, FROMM, ADLER, & LACAN

-Western academic thought on psychology and psychoanalysis (by Sigmund Freud, Carl Jung, and so on) seem irrelevant, and too Eurocentric for this, one might conclude.
+Western academic thought on psychology and psychoanalysis (by Sigmund Freud, Carl Jung, and so on) seems therefore irrelevant, and too Eurocentric for this, one might conclude.
 Black people need their own psychology and mental healing, after all.

 Still – while maybe not in all senses required - I think that in this regard is interesting to call on – or study – Western psychoanalytical thinkers, I to differing degrees studied once.
 They are part of the Western canon, that is hard to escape.
 Well known scholars and psychoanalysts like Sigmund Freud, Carl Jung, but also others, such as Erich Fromm, I personally “liked” a bit more than Freud or Jung.
 Freud and Jung, however, I found also to say some sensible things.
 Other well-known psychology theorists include Alfred Adler, and – outside of the German-speaking world, the Frenchman Jacques Lacan.